 Control Balance must match, or be left empty (zero)

 The last of the oddities is the Control Balance field on the Quick Journal Entry window.
-It’s not required, or is it?
-Well… it’s been a while since I’ve used Quick Journals and I’m testing/writing this with GP 2018.
-I don’t recall it working this way but here goes: you can leave the Control Balance at zero and it will allow you to post the entry OR the Control Balance must be the amount that will hit the Offset Account.
-This error text if it doesn’t match, would say “You cannot post.
-Transaction balance does not equal the control balance.”.
+It's not required, or is it?
+Well… it's been a while since I've used Quick Journals and I'm testing/writing this with GP 2018.
+I don't recall it working this way but here goes: I can leave the Control Balance at zero and it will allow me to post the entry OR the Control Balance must be the amount that will hit the Offset Account.
+This error text if it doesn't match, would say "You cannot post.
+Transaction balance does not equal the control balance.".

-So…. naturally I wonder why one would bother entering a Control Balance if I don’t have to?
-Hmm… things I’ll likely never find the answer to.
-I realize that having a user go through a specific steps of entering a control balance and then typing in the amounts for the entry itself does enforce a certain amount of rigour in the process and there is value in that, I just don’t know how many departments work that way in reality these days.
+So…. naturally I wonder why one would bother entering a Control Balance if I don't have to.
+Hmm… things I'll likely never find the answer to.
+I realize that having a user go through specific steps of entering a control balance and then typing in the amounts for the entry itself does enforce a certain amount of rigour in the process and there is value in that, I just don't know how many departments work that way in reality these days.

 That is all I can think of to write about the unique option we have called Quick Journals!
 Enjoy!